MisterProtocol/RAND-editor/README.md

 with the ncurses library versions 5.4 and 5.7 using the terminfo files distributed with those library versions.

-The editor also compiles and runs with the 6.2 ncurses library.
+The editor also compiles and runs with the 6.2 and 6.3 ncurses libraries.
 We did run into a problem initializing mouse position reporting using the 6.2 distributed terminfo xterm-256color file with an old xterm terminal emulator that did not support the SGR xterm mouse